nataly-milman/os-planner/README.md

 Steps:
 1. Clone git repo.
+2. Run 'Build' -> 'Make project'.
-2. Run the library and copy the created aar file from the generated folder.
+3. Copy the created aar file from the 'app/build/outputs/aar' folder.
-3. Paste the aar file into libs folder of your app.
+4. Paste the aar file into libs folder of your app.
-4. Add the following line to your module's gradle file:
+5. Add the following line to your module's build.gradle file:

    In dependencies :
-   implementation(name: 'library-debug', ext: 'aar')
+   implementation(name: <Your_aar_file_name>, ext: 'aar')

    In repositories :
    flatDir {